Gregwar/FormBundle/README.md

 Usage
 =====

-The hidden_entity is a field that contains an entity id, this assumes you set up javascripts or any UI logics to fill it programmatically.
+The entity_id is a field that contains an entity id, this assumes you set up javascripts or any UI logics to fill it programmatically.

 The usage look like the entity field type one, except that the query builder have to returns one unique result.
 One full example :

     $builder
-        ->add('city', 'hidden_entity', array(
+        ->add('city', 'entity_id', array(
             'required' => false,
             'class' => 'Project\Entity\City',
             'query_builder' => function(EntityRepository $repo, $id) {